+Population and diversity: The first rows in Figure 3 suggest that larger cities with large immigrant shares are associated with larger long-run causal effects on children of immigrants.
 Findings on the effects of the geographic concentration of ethnic groups on their economic outcomes are mixed.
-The effects of ghettos on minority groups-mostly the Black population in the US-have been argued to be negative and long-lasting (Massey and Denton, 1993; Cutler and Glaeser, 1997; Chyn et al., 2022a,b).
-In contrast, the evidence on refugees points to a more complex relationship.
-On the one hand, a handful of papers on immigrants and refugees find that enclave size positively affects the labor market outcomes of refugees, emphasizing the role of networks and social support (Edin et al., 2003; Beaman, 2012).
-Interestingly, in these papers the shares of immigrants in the city were at most 10%.
-On the other hand, in a recent study of large Jewish enclaves in New York from the beginning of the 20th century, Abramitzky et al. (2020) show that Jewish immigrants who left the enclave experienced an increase in their earnings as well as their children's earnings.
+Ghettos-mostly of the Black population in the US-have been found to have negative, lasting effects (Massey and Denton, 1993; Cutler and Glaeser, 1997; Chyn et al., 2022a,b).
+In contrast, studies on refugees suggest a more nuanced relationship.
+On the one hand, aligned with our findings, a handful of papers find that larger enclaves improve refugees' labor market outcomes through networks and social support (Edin et al., 2003; Beaman, 2012).
+Interestingly, in these papers, the shares of immigrants in the city were at most 10%.
+On the other hand, in a recent study of large Jewish enclaves in New York from the beginning of the 20th century, Abramitzky et al. (2020) find that Jewish immigrants who left the enclave saw earnings gains for themselves and their children.
 In that setting, the Jewish enclaves were huge, comprising over 60% of Jews.
-Combining this evidence with the descriptive relationship in our data raises the hypothesis that immigrants' prosperity and assimilation increase with city diversity rather than only group share.
-That is, immigrants benefit from a balance between sufficient support from their own community and adequate exposure to the general population.